in28minutes/in28minutes.github.io/_blog/articles/2017-01-29-spring-boot-autoconfiguration-top20.md

 There would be provisions to override the default auto configuration.

-> Spring Boot looks at a) Frameworks available on the CLASSPATH b) Existing configuration for the application.
-Based on these, Spring Boot provides basic configuration needed to configure the application with these frameworks.
-This is called `Auto Configuration`.
+> Spring Boot examines a) Frameworks in the CLASSPATH b) The application's current settings.
+Spring Boot offers the fundamental settings required to configure the application with these frameworks based on these.
+This is known as 'Auto Configuration'.

 To understand Auto Configuration further, lets bootstrap a simple Spring Boot Application using Spring Initializr.